amartin755/tcppump/README.md

         Write generated packets to pcap file OUTFILE instead of sending them to the network.
     -a --arp
         Resolve destination MAC address for IPv4 packets.
         If dmac parameter of IPv4 based packets is omitted, the destination MAC will be automatically determined via ARP.
+    --responder=MODE
+        Enable responder mode (EXPERIMENTAL).
+Possible values for MODE are: mirror  Each received packet will be mirrored back to the sender. trigger Each received packet will trigger sending of specified packets.
+    --bpf-filter=FILTER
+        Receive bpf filter for responder mode.

 ### Examples